HarvardMapCollection/tutorials/qgis/open-vector/index.md

 > Shapefiles can be confusing because they contain multiple different files, each with a [different file extension](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/shapefiles/shapefile-file-extensions.htm).
 All of these files with a common root filename are interpreted by GIS software as **one shapefile**.
 ![Screenshot of data download in a Mac finder browser](media/1.png)

-2. The MassGIS towns download comes with many different shapefiles.
+2. Another potentially confusing factor is that the MassGIS towns download comes with many different shapefiles.
 To make sense of which one you should use for mapping town outlines, consult the [MassGIS metadata](https://www.mass.gov/info-details/massgis-data-municipalities).
 ![Screenshot of MassGIS metadata](media/2.png)

+3. Decide which file you would use for mapping.
+> Based on the description, the file titled **TOWNSSURVEY_POLYM** seems like a good bet.

 ## Opening a mapping workspace